-If you can't access the above form, email IT at firstname.lastname@example.org with your MAC address and system specifics (Make, model, operating system).
+If you can't access or complete the above form, email IT at firstname.lastname@example.org with your MAC address and system specifics (Make, model, operating system).
 We'll ask that you have PI approval (an email from him/her is fine) and to confirm your system is running an up-to-date and patched operating system per campus policy.

 I have a NAM but no network cable or switch?

 Email IT at email@example.com with your name and room number and we'll come by to inspect the situation.
 We'll supply cables and switches (within reason).
 For larger configurations, we may ask your PI for funding.